 If a campus community member is involved in an off-campus offense, the College will cooperate, when requested, with local law enforcement concerning an investigation of reported crimes.
+There are no officially recognized students organizations with off-campus locations.

 Alarm and Monitoring Systems